Kolobok12309/vue-reactive-storages/README.md

 `propName` - Name of prop in Vue components and name of Vuex module (if exist) Default `$RStore`

-`listeners` - Array with listeners, once argument is storage Default []
+`listeners` - Array with listeners on change data, once argument is storage Default []

 ## Api